decretist/Dissertation/Chapter5/chapter5.md

 generated from it, and can be analyzed for otherwise unavailable insights into the original text.

-### Sg
+## Sg

-The primary focus of my dissertation has been on the textual relationship between the case statements in Part II of Gratian's *Decretum* and the first-recension *dicta*.
-As I have discussed at some length in Chapter 4 above, the author of the case statements appears unlikely to have been the same person as the author of the first-recension *dicta*, the person we usually think of as Gratian.
+The primary focus of my dissertation has been on the textual relationship between the case statements in Part II of Gratian's _Decretum_ and the first-recension _dicta_.
+As I have discussed at some length in Chapter 4 above, the author of the case statements appears unlikely to have been the same person as the author of the first-recension _dicta_, the person we usually think of as Gratian.
-The text of the case statements is relatively stable over the course of the development of the *Decretum* from the first recension to the vulgate.
-There is, however, another version of the text of the case statements that needs to be considered, the one found in the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript of the *Decretum*.
+The text of the case statements is relatively stable over the course of the development of the _Decretum_ from the first recension to the vulgate.
+There is, however, another version of the text of the case statements that needs to be considered, the one found in the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript of the _Decretum_.

-The version of the *Decretum* preserved in Sg contains around a thousand canons, and it is therefore considerably shorter than either the first recension (1,860 canons) or the vulgate (3,945) versions of the text. ^[See @larrainzar_borrador_1999 for number of canons in Sg, emphasizing that it is approximate.
+The version of the _Decretum_ preserved in Sg contains around a thousand canons, and it is therefore considerably shorter than either the first recension (1,860 canons) or the vulgate (3,945) versions of the text.[^a]

+[^a]: See @larrainzar_borrador_1999 for number of canons in Sg, emphasizing that it is approximate.
 Pennington has [1,050](http://legalhistorysources.com/Canon%20Law/ComparisonGratian.htm).
 See @winroth_making_2000 for number of canons in first recension.
 3,945 is a conventional number.]